-1926 Scottsbluff Junior College was established in Scottsbluff as an extension of the University of Nebraska.
+1926 Scottsbluff Junior College was established as part of the Scottsbluff Public School System with additional support from the Scottsbluff Chamber of Commerce.
 The College became inactive after only one year.

 1929 Scottsbluff Junior College was reopened in September as part of the Scottsbluff Public School System.
 The College operated as part of that system until September 1932, when it became a public, two-year institution.

 1957 The Alliance School of Practical Nursing began at St. Josephs Hospital.